NathanFee/game-project-client/README.md

 ## Planning
 I plan to follow the provided schedule setting aside.
 With exeption of the game engine, I will allow for one day for each component.
 As I anticipate the game engine itself may be challenging, I allowed for two days its completion.
 If i complete a component early I will move onto the next.
 Each component will be further broken down as outlined, focusing on one aspect of the project at a time.

+I will break up the Javascript files as was recomended into app.js, events.js, api.js, and ui.js.
+I will also break up the CSS files to have one for color variables.
+This will help keep my code modular.

+I think I will try to reprsent the game as an object that has an array for the board.
+I may fill the array initially with -1s to allow for an easy test case to see if the space is emtpty before adding the correct character to the array.

+I will focus on extra flare or creative spin last, functionality and requirements come first.

-I also plan to use the pomodoro method using a free app called "Be Focused," to avoid burnout.
+I also plan to using the pomodoro method using a free app called "Be Focused," to avoid burnout.

 ## Schedule
 [Provided Schedule](https://git.generalassemb.ly/ga-wdi-boston/game-project/blob/master/schedule.md)